akshell/docs/ref/ak/rest.rst

 A :dfn:`handler` is a controller of a particular resource.
-For each request the :doc:`URL mapping <url>` determines which handler to use, after that the handler is responsible for processing the request and producing the output to the user.
+For each request the :doc:`URL mapping <url>` determines which handler to use, after that the handler is responsible for processing the request and producing the output to a user.

 A handler receives a :class:`Request` object and positional arguments retrieved from the request path.
 It should return a :class:`Response`